OzAmram/PixelTemplateProduction/README.md

 **compare\_templates**: Takes in the file names of two templates and checks that all numerical values are the same within some threshold (default is 10^-5).
 It lists any discrepancies with the line number for investigation.
 Useful for testing changes.

 **test_template**: Uses pre-made 1D templates to run local version of CMSSW 1D template reco and makes various plots.
-Useful for test a new set of templates.
+Useful for testing a new set of 1D templates.
+Should be run a directory with template\_events, generror and template\_summary files.
+Also takes a config called `test_params.txt`.
+The first line of the config is the same as the `pix_2t.proc` but without the nfiles parameter (because it will only use one file).
+The second line has two parameters, the first is the file number of the template (the XXXXX) and the second is the `use_l1_offset` parameter.

+An example `test_params.txt` config is:
+> 58606 150.
+1600.
+1600.
+0.073 0.080 0.08 350.
+1 1.000
+> 58401 0